 Information notices – section 41 of the 1993 Act gives you the right to serve notices on your immediate landlord, the freeholder (if different) or any other person with an interest in the property to ask for details of their interest.
 This information would include the name and address of the freeholder or intermediate landlord, the length of the lease and details of the property the flat is in.

 People and companies who receive the notices must respond within 28 days.
 Serving information notices does not formally start your application for the new lease or commit you in any way, and you will not become liable for any costs as a result of serving these notices.

-If, after all reasonable efforts, you cannot find the landlord, this should not prevent you from applying for a new lease.
+If, after all, reasonable efforts, you cannot find the landlord, this should not prevent you from applying for a new lease.
 If the landlord is a company that is in receivership, you can serve the tenant’s notice on the receiver.
-If the landlord is an individual who is bankrupt, you can serve the notice on the ‘trustee in bankruptcy’.
-Both the receiver and the trustee are acting as landlord for the time being and, under the 1993 act, they must serve a counter-notice and grant the new lease.
+If the landlord is an individual who is bankrupt, you can serve the notice on the ‘trustee in bankruptcy.
+Both the receiver and the trustee are acting as landlords for the time being and, under the 1993 act, they must serve a counter-notice and grant the new lease.

 If you simply cannot find the landlord, you cannot serve the tenant’s notice.
 In this case, you can apply to the county court for a ‘vesting order’ to extend the lease.
 If the court is satisfied that you are eligible for a new lease, it will grant the lease to you in the landlord’s absence.
 The court will usually refer the case to the tribunal to decide how much the premium should be.

 After establishing that you qualify to be able to extend the lease, you will need to appoint a surveyor and solicitor who specialise in Leasehold Enfranchisement.
 The solicitor will be able to investigate whether you and the building qualify pursuant to the Act in the first instance and the surveyor can provide an opinion on the likely premium to be paid for a lease extension.